ercanersoy/D-Flat/README.md

 ## Thanks

-Thanks to Al Stevens to author of D-Flat TUI Library.
+Thanks to Al Stevens to author of D-Flat Library.

 Thanks to Alexey Frunze to some contributions.